masoudcharkhabi/ML-from-Expert-Preferences/README.md

 pytest test_eval.py
 ```

-7) For a compatible implementation with Google Colab use the colab branch
+7) For a compatible implementation on GCP with Huggingface artifacts and WandB experiment logging use the abstractions branch
 ```
-git checkout -b colab
+git checkout -b abstractions
 ```